László Almásy: Explorer

-End of his stay in Egypt

 Almásy never had the means to finance his own expeditions; he was always reliant on financial backers, some of whom raised the suspicion of the British authorities in Egypt.
-By 1934 both the Italians and the British had suspected him of spying for the other side (though there is no conclusive proof that he did so for either), and in 1935 he was refused permission by the British military authorities to make another expedition to Uweinat.
+By 1934, both the Italians and the British had suspected him of spying for the other side (though there is no conclusive proof that he did so for either); in 1935, he was refused permission by the British military authorities to make another expedition to Uweinat.
 His attention turned to another passion, aviation, and he was deeply involved with setting up gliding activities in Egypt under the auspices of the Royal Egyptian Aviation Club (the president of which, Taher Pasha, was also providing accommodation for Almásy).
-There is an oft-quoted urban legend (spread mainly in Hungary) that the Almaza Air Base was named after him, but this has absolutely no foundation; the first airfield of Cairo had carried this name since its establishment during World War I, well before Almásy ever visited Egypt.
+The Almaza Air Base was named after him by the Egyptian government.

 World War II

 After the outbreak of World War II in 1939, Almásy had to return to Hungary.
 The British suspected that he was a spy for the Italians, and vice versa.
-While there is no evidence to suggest that he was involved in any clandestine intelligence gathering prior to the War, he was clearly not welcome by authorities on either side of the Egypt-Libya border.
+While there is no evidence to suggest that he was involved in any clandestine intelligence gathering prior to the war, he was clearly not welcomed by authorities on either side of the Egypt-Libya border.
 Hungary formally joined the Axis powers by signing the Tripartite Pact on 20 November 1940.
+Almásy joined the Royal Hungarian Air Force (RHAF).
+On the 8th of February, 1941 he, as a Hungarian officer was commanded to the Abwehr, to the Afrika Corps.

 Nikolaus Ritter of the German military intelligence service, the Abwehr, recruited Almásy in Budapest.
-As a Hungarian reserve officer, he was permitted to wear the uniform of a Hauptmann (Captain/Flight Lieutenant) of the German Air Force, the Luftwaffe.
-Initially he was working on maps and country descriptions prepared by the Abteilung IV.
-Mil.Geo., then he was assigned to an Abwehr commando in Libya under the command of Major Nikolaus Ritter, using his aviation and desert experience in various missions.
+As a Hungarian reserve officer, he was permitted to wear the uniform of a Hauptmann (captain/flight lieutenant) of the German Air Force, the Luftwaffe.
+Initially he worked on maps and country descriptions prepared by the Abteilung IV.
+Mil.Geo.
+Then he was assigned to an Abwehr commando in Libya under the command of Major Nikolaus Ritter, using his aviation and desert experience in various missions.
 After the failure of Plan el Masri and the first Operation Condor to airdrop two German spies into Egypt (ending with the ditching of one of the two aircraft and the injury of Ritter), Almásy assumed command of the unit.